tachukao/drom-skeletons/README.md

 drom new [note-name] --skeleton paper
 ```

-## Adding a new figure template and genearting the pdf inside a paper or note
+## Adding a new figure template and generating the pdf inside a paper or note

 ```sh
 cd [paper-name]